SAP-archive/teched2020-DAT162/README.md

 **IMPORTANT**

-Your repo must contain the .resuse and LICENSES folder and the License section below.
+Your repo must contain the .reuse and LICENSES folder and the License section below.
 DO NOT REMOVE the section or folders/files.
 Also, remove all unused template assets(images, folders, etc) from the exercises folder.

 ## How to obtain support